 If you don’t receive your ballot at least 30 days before the election, you should contact your local election officials and ask for an update.
 Contact information can be found by selecting your state on FVAP’s Voter Registration and Ballots webpage.

 Still haven’t received your ballot?
 A last resort is to complete the Federal Write-In Absentee Ballot (FWAB)—an emergency backup form.
 This can also be found on FVAP’s Voter Registration and Ballots webpage.
 Select your state and open “FVAP Online Assessment” in the “Get My Ballot” section.

-Congratulations—you’ve exercised your right to vote, and possibly for the first time!
+Congratulations—you’ve exercised your right to vote!
 It’s an awesome, exciting thing, and we’re proud of you for participating and using your voice.

 Questions?
 Your local election official is your main contact.
 He or she will be able to answer any questions you have about the voting process.
 Once abroad, the IES Abroad Center and local U.S. Embassy are great resources.

-We want all semester and academic year study abroad students to vote.
+We want study abroad students to vote.
 Now that you know how to vote from abroad, help us spread the word!
 Feel free to share this post on Facebook, Twitter, Instagram, via email, or any other medium.

 This post was originally published August 1, 2016 and updated August 30, 2018.